ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 ![View deployed function](img/supabase_deployed.png)

-Here you can see the URL you can use to access your Edge Function.
+Here you can see the URL you can use to invoke your Edge Function.

 Edge functions run server-side in your Supabase instance and enforce the security policies you stipulate to give you secure, low-latency access to the data stored in your Postgres database.
 Edge Functions can be configured in various ways and are easily adapted to perform a range of tasks or processes using any table or combination of tables.